Press releases from the World Superbike and World Supersport teams after qualifying on Saturday at Imola:

 It’s been a difficult day for me.
 We improved things a little bit but it was not enough - we needed to find about two seconds but we still have some work to do.
 We have quite a lot of different problems so it’s difficult for me to put all the sectors together for one good lap.
 I don’t know the track so well and, of course, I am still learning the bike.
 Our main problem is stability under braking and getting the bike stopped.
 We’ll try to get the bike a little more calm and under control for warm-up because the movement under braking is affecting the whole lap.

 Pieter Breddels - technical co-ordinator

-PTR HONDA'S Jules Cluzel took sixth place on the provisional grid for Sunday's second round of the World Supersport Championship at Imola in Italy on his first attempt at riding the tricky circuit near Bologna.
+PTR HONDA'S Jules Cluzel secured a brilliant front row start fourth place for tomorrow's second round of the World Supersport Championship at Imola in Italy on his first visit to the track.